Bachelor of Science in Applied Languages and Intercultural Studies - Spanish

 SPAN 4500, “Intercultural Seminar” is the only required language course.
 SPAN 4500 functions as the capstone course for the B.S.
 ALIS degree.
 Students should plan to take this course in their last spring semester before graduation and upon completion of the required study abroad credits.
 Please consult with advisor on scheduling for the required SPAN 4500 course.
 Note that a student with a valid scheduling conflict may substitute SPAN 4699 (Undergraduate Research) for SPAN 4500 (Intercultural Seminar) with approval from the Director of Undergraduate Studies and/or Assistant Director of Undergraduate Studies.
 Valid scheduling conflicts include co-oping, interning, or studying abroad in the spring semester of one’s senior year or needing to take another required major course in the same time slot in one’s senior year.

 Spanish electives are limited to SPAN 2002 and 3000- and 4000-level Spanish courses.
-A student who counts SPAN 2002 toward the major requirements, may only count one SPAN 34XX course toward the major requirements.
-A student who does not count SPAN 2002 toward the major requirements, may count up to two SPAN 34XX courses toward the major requirements.
-Additional SPAN 34XX courses may be taken as free electives or to fulfil Humanities requirements.
+A student who counts SPAN 2002 toward the major requirements, may only count one SPAN course taught in English toward the major requirements.
+A student who does not count SPAN 2002 toward the major requirements, may count up to two SPAN courses taught in English toward the major requirements.
+Additional SPAN courses taught in English may be taken as free electives or to fulfill Humanities requirements.

 A minimum of 12 credits from the Spanish Electives for the ALIS Major Requirements and/or from the Approved Cluster must be completed abroad in Spanish.
 A student may petition to have the 12-credit study abroad requirement reduced or waived under circumstances of extreme hardship or in the event of program cancellation.
 If approved, the student would substitute the overseas experience with a comparable cross-cultural experience as approved by the Program Director, Director of Undergraduate Studies, and/or Assistant Director of Undergraduate Studies.